What is a ground lease?

 Retain control: Many investors consider land the best asset class and an indispensable part of a good investment diversification strategy.
 Consequently, many landowners are reluctant to sell their land.
 However, they need a method to generate income from it.
 A ground lease can provide the perfect solution.
 Landowners get an opportunity to earn a steady income stream without losing ownership of their land.

-Table summarizing pros of ground leases for tenants and landowners
+Table summarizing the pros of ground leases for tenants and landowners

 Pros for tenants | Pros for landowners |